by Paul Lazaro

 Overall, if Hawaii’s legislators were truly concerned with assisting the unemployed, they would open the certification process to the market.
 But until that happens good luck to those waiting to fill out paperwork at the Professional and Vocational Licensing authority, and remember to try not to show up on a Furlough Friday.

-Paul Lazaro is a Summer Fellow at the Grassroot Institute of Hawaii, a nonpartisan research organization committed to the principles of free markets, individual liberty and limited, responsible government.
+Paul Lazaro is a Summer Fellow at the Grassroot Institute of Hawaii.